huan/brolog/README.md

 ### 2. Quick Setup to use in Angular

-`Brolog` is writen mainly for act as a logger with Angular.
+`Brolog` is written mainly for act as a logger with Angular.
 Here's how to Inject Brolog in Angular.

 1. install brolog